Thuc-Quyen Nguyen: Early life and education

 In 1991, when she was 21, she moved with her family to the United States, arriving with very little knowledge of English.
 To try to improve her language skills and progress through school, she attended three schools at once, going to morning, afternoon, and evening classes.
 Her first term at Santa Monica College, she took four ESL courses at the same time, and after a year, was able to begin normal coursework.

 After graduating from Santa Monica College in 1995 with an A.S., she began working toward a bachelor's degree at UCLA, while also work in the library in evenings to help pay for University.
-She also began working in a biology lab, beginning by washing glassware, before becoming more involved in experiments that further increased her interest in scientific research.
+She also began working in a plant physiology lab, beginning by washing glassware.
+She asked for a research internship in the same lab during the summer but the lab manager turned her down.
+She also asked several labs at UCLA but they also turned her down.
+One professor said "research is not for everyone" and she should focus on learning English.

 Research and career

 Professor Nguyen completed her masters in 1998, and PhD in 2001, both from UCLA.
 In her PhD, she processed and studied conducting polymers using ultrafast spectroscopy under the supervision of Professor Benjamin Schwartz.

 After her PhD, Professor Nguyen worked as a research associate at Columbia University, with Professor Louis Brus.
 She also worked for some time after her PhD at the IBM Thomas J Watson Research Center.
 In 2004, Nguyen joined UCSB Chemistry and Biochemistry department as an assistant professor, and received appointment to full professor in 2011.
-She collaborates with her boyfriend Guillermo Bazan who also works in the same area at UCSB [4].
+She collaborated with Guillermo Bazan and Alan Heeger at UCSB for many years [4].

 Professor Nguyen's current research focuses on organic electronic devices.
-She studies how chemical structure influence performance and function of organic devices like PVs, OLEDs, OFETs.
+She studies how chemical structure influence performance and function of organic devices like PVs, OLEDs, OFETs, and OPDs.
 She is interested in improving organic solar cells as well as developing flexible electronics.